JeremyLikness/jeremylikness-blog/content/blog/2019-05-28_serverless-video-less-servers-more-code/index.md

 description: "A video that covers the definition of serverless, describes scenarios that serverless makes sense and provides practical, working examples using Azure Functions, Logic Apps, and Event Grid."

-subtitle: "Learn about the Azure serverless platform and how Azure Functions, Event Grid, and Logic Apps work together to deliver cloud native…"
+subtitle: "Learn about the Azure serverless platform and how Azure Functions, Event Grid, and Logic Apps work together to deliver cloud native experiences."
 tags:
  - Serverless
  - Azure
  - Azure Functions
  - Logic Apps
  - Cloud Native
+ - Presentations

 image: "/blog/2019-05-28_serverless-video-less-servers-more-code/images/1.png"
 images: